At NYU Langone Fertility Center, we are dedicated to helping individuals and couples achieve their dream of parenthood.

 NYULFC has been leading the way in New York City since we were founded, seeing the changes both social and technological that have made modern family building possible for all people – straight, gay, married, unmarried, partnered or single – to achieve the dream of parenthood.
-Building a family via Gestational Carrier (commonly known as a surrogate) introduces many variables, including the donor gamete selection process (if using donor eggs or sperm), legal and financial agreements, and the concept of future disclosure to offspring.
+Building a family via Gestational Carrier (commonly known as a gestational surrogate or surrogate mother) introduces many variables, including the donor gamete selection process (if using donor eggs or sperm), legal and financial agreements, and the concept of future disclosure to offspring.
 Our team is here to help guide you through the process.
 Your dedicated care team will include your physician, our donor tissue specialists, a genetic counselor, a psychologist, several nurses, coordinators, and medical and administrative assistants, all of whom are here to help you navigate every step of your journey to parenthood.

 What is Gestational Surrogacy?

 A gestational surrogate (sometimes referred to as a gestational carrier or surrogate mother) is a woman who agrees to become pregnant by receiving an embryo transfer from an individual or couple who created an embryo using their own gametes ("autologous IVF"), donor eggs, donor sperm, or some combination of autologous and donor tissue.

 When is using a Gestational Surrogate recommended?